andreybyrsa/Jo-Tests/README.md

 - Made up class-based views for Courses, Tests, Profile apps and mixins for them

-- Integrated ImageKit for saving users profile pictures
+- Integrated ImageKit for saving profile pictures

 - Created unique slug generator for urls